 Audio is generally stored at nominal line level (+4 dBu) or a digital equivalent.
-Consumer grade nominal line level, exists, confusingly, at -10 dBV.
+Consumer-grade nominal line level exists, confusingly, at -10 dBV.

 Audio mixers and other processors typically use line level signals.

-A line level signal is meant to drive a load impedance (line input) in the range 10 kΩ to 50 kΩ.
+A line level signal is meant to drive a load impedance (line input) in the range of 10 kΩ to 50 kΩ.
 This is much, much higher than the typical 8Ω speaker impedance.

 For the sake of proper impedance bridging, line level outputs are generally in the range of 75 to 600 Ω.

 A power amplifier, then, is not only tasked with boosting the voltage, current and power of the line level signal.
 It is also responsible for dropping the impedance of the signal to transfer the audio to the loudspeaker properly.

 More on impedance bridging in the following section.

 Preamplifiers (typically microphone preamplifiers) are required to boost mic level signals up to line level signals before a power amplifier can bring the signal up to speaker level.

 Mic level is generally in the range of -60 dBV (1 mVRMS) to -20 dBV (100 mVRMS) and is designed to drive loads of 1.5 to 5 kΩ.